mituldavid/weather-forecast-api/README.md

 ## About

-An API that can be used to fetch the current weather forecast for a given ZIP code.
+An API that provides the current weather forecast for a given ZIP code.

 ## Getting Started